rust-lang/rfcs/text/0000-feature-metadata.md

 to `false`, Cargo should forbid its use with an error message on any downstream crates.

+In general, marking a feature `public = false` should make tooling treat the feature as non-public API.
+That includes:

+-   The feature should not be accepted by `cargo add --features`
+-   The feature should not be reported from the feature output report of `cargo add`
+-   In the future, `rustdoc` should not document these features unless `--document-private-items` is specified
+-   A future tool like `cargo info` shouldn't display information about these features

 There needs to be an escape hatch for this for things like benchmarks - RFC TBD on how this works.